awbored/SecretTV-Playlist/README.md

 ## General News

-- We have completely fuded our Charity, $1000 towards the [Transgender Law Center](https://transgenderlawcenter.org/)!!  [@kashgfuiophf](https://www.twitch.tv/kashgfuiophf) had given the final donations so we are doing a set of VHS tapes from their collection!
+- We have completely funded our Charity, $1000 towards the [Transgender Law Center](https://transgenderlawcenter.org/)!!  [@kashgfuiophf](https://www.twitch.tv/kashgfuiophf) had given the final donations so we are doing a set of VHS tapes from their collection!
 Thank you kash!!!

 ## SecretTV Playlist